dtmilano/AndroidViewClient/README.md

 Or check the wiki for more alternatives.

 # Want to learn more?

+> 🚀 Check [Examples](https://github.com/dtmilano/AndroidViewClient/wiki/Resources#examples) and [Screencasts and videos](https://github.com/dtmilano/AndroidViewClient/wiki/Resources#screencasts-and-videos) page to see it in action.
+>
 Detailed information can be found in the [AndroidViewClient/culebra wiki](https://github.com/dtmilano/AndroidViewClient/wiki)